CorniiDog/WhoopLib/README.md

 **With both PROS and VEXCode support**

->**Heads up:** Slew rate is added.
+>[!IMPORTANT] Slew rate is added.
 That does mean I would need to tune the default pure pursuit parameters to work for most robot types.

+>[!NOTE] WhoopLib Uses Google C++ Style

 ## Getting Started